 TIG's annual budget and related activities are subject to a range of assumptions and expectations all of which contain various levels of uncertainty.
 TIG adopted a risk management framework in order to identify, analyse, treat and monitor the risks applicable to the Group.
 The risks are reviewed at least twice a year by the Audit, Risk and Compliance Committee and, following each review, are formally reported and discussed by the Board.
 Risks are analysed and reported using risk registers.

-Detailed below are risk areas identified as at the date of the Directors' Report which may affect TIG's future operating and financial performance and the approach to managing them.
+Detailed below are risk areas identified as at the date of the Directors' Report which may affect TIG's future operating and financial performance.